cotes2020/jekyll-theme-chirpy/_posts/01GCP/Compute/Container/GKE.md

 <font color=red> pod access </font>

 - default:
-  - pods in a deployment is <font color=blue> only accessible inside the cluster </font>
+  - pods in a deployment is <font color=LightSlateBlue> only accessible inside the cluster </font>
   - Every Pod in a cluster gets its own `unique cluster-wide IP address`. do not need to explicitly create links between Pods and almost never need to deal with mapping container ports to host ports.
   - Pods can be treated much like VMs or physical hosts from the perspectives of port allocation, naming, service discovery, load balancing, application configuration, and migration.
   - Kubernetes IP addresses exist at the Pod scope - `containers within a Pod share their network namespaces` - including their IP address and MAC address.